Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark

-The most notable multimessenger observation to date is the association of the gravitational wave signal of two coalescing neutron stars (GW170817) detected by LIGO and Virgo \citep{gw170817_ligo}, a short gamma ray burst \citep[sGRB; GRB 170817A][]{gw170817_and_grb, integral_detection} detected by the Fermi Gamma Ray Burst Monitor \citep{fermigrbm} and INTernational Gamma-ray Astrophysics Laboratory \citep[INTEGRAL][]{integral}, and the observation of a kilonova (KN) AT2017gfo \citep{gw170817_1, gw170817_2, gw170817_3, gw170817_mm, kndiscovery} in the nearby galaxy NGC 4993 \citep{Palmese_2017, gw170817_7}.
+The most notable multimessenger observation to date is the association of the gravitational wave signal of two coalescing neutron stars (GW170817) detected by LIGO and Virgo \citep{gw170817_ligo}, a short gamma ray burst \citep[sGRB; GRB 170817A][]{gw170817_and_grb, integral_detection} detected by the Fermi Gamma Ray Burst Monitor \citep{fermigrbm} and INTernational Gamma-ray Astrophysics Laboratory \citep[INTEGRAL][]{integral}, and the observation of a kilonova (KN) AT2017gfo \citep{gw170817_1, gw170817_2, gw170817_3, gw170817_mm, kndiscovery, gw170817_hsc} in the nearby galaxy NGC 4993 \citep{Palmese_2017, gw170817_7}.
 While this single event captured the focus of the entire astronomical community, the breadth and number of scientific analyses stemming from it are perhaps more astounding.
-Standard siren techniques enabled a direct measurement of the expansion rate of the Universe today (\citealt{170817_siren}; \citealt*{des_darksirens}).
+Standard siren techniques enabled a direct measurement of the expansion rate of the Universe today (\citealt{170817_siren}; \citealt*{des_darksirens}), and in the future they will reach a few percent precision on the Hubble constant \citep[]{Chen2018}, and on the growth of structure parameter $f\sigma_8$ when galaxies' peculiar velocities are used \citep[]{palmese20}.
 Measuring element abundances in the merger ejecta using spectroscopic instruments led to an understanding of the origin of heavy elements synthesized during the merger \citep[]{gw170817_4, Tanaka_2018, Drout1570}.
 X-ray and radio observations characterized the geometry of the explosion to be best-described by a jet plus cocoon structure \citep{gw170817_5, gw170817_6}.
-The gravitational waveforms tested and further evidenced the theory of General Relativity, as verified by numerical relativity simulations \citep{num_rel_1, num_rel_2}. \cite{gw170817_8}, \cite{Palmese_2017}, \cite{10.1093/mnras/stz891}, \cite{Lyman2018}, and several others explored the connection between binary neutron star (BNS) mergers and sGRBs.
+The gravitational waveforms tested and further evidenced the theory of General Relativity \citep[]{PhysRevLett.123.011102}, as verified by numerical relativity simulations \citep{num_rel_1, num_rel_2}. \cite{gw170817_8}, \cite{Palmese_2017}, \cite{10.1093/mnras/stz891}, \cite{Lyman2018}, and several others explored the connection between binary neutron star (BNS) mergers and sGRBs.
 All of these analyses, and many others not listed, were enabled by the association of the GW signal with its electromagnetic signal.
 Needless to say, finding counterparts to gravitational waves from compact object mergers remains a primary goal of the multimessenger-focused astronomical community.